 The American Petrolum Institute (API) publishes standards and recommended practices for the oil and natural gas industry worldwide.

-The API standards we can certify to include:
+The API standards we can inspect to include:

 - API 6A